vacp2p/rfc/specs/waku/v2/waku-store.md

 # Wire Specification

-Peers communicate with eachother using a request / response API.
+Peers communicate with each other using a request / response API.
 The messages sent are Protobuf RPC messages.

 ## Protobuf